verdaccio/verdaccio/CONTRIBUTING.md

 Once the changeset is added (all will have an unique name) you can freely edit using markdown, adding additional information, code snippets or what you consider is relevant.

-All that information will be part of the **changelog**, be consice but informative.
+All that information will be part of the **changelog**, be concise but informative.
 It is considered a good option to add your nickname and GitHub link to your profile.

 **PRs that do not follow the commit message guidelines will not be merged.**

-## Update Tests
+### Update Tests

 **Any change in source code must include test updates**.